 - 1 tablespoon maple syrup

-In a mixer, combine the butter and sugars and beat until creamy.
+- In a mixer, combine the butter and sugars and beat until creamy.
 Add eggs one at a time, beating well after each addition.
-Stir in the molasses.
+Stir in the molasses and the vanilla.

 Amount Per Serving Calories 0Total Fat 0gSaturated Fat 0gCholesterol 0mgSodium 0mgFiber 0gSugar 0gProtein 0g